Apple Music banks on 'Carpool Karaoke' fans paying for star pairings

 4 Min Read

-LOS ANGELES, Aug 3 (Reuters) - Will Smith gate-crashing a wedding party or John Legend and Alicia Keys serenading a woman at a launderette are just some of the reasons Apple Inc hopes viewers will pay for Apple Music as it launches new show "Carpool Karaoke: The Series."
+LOS ANGELES (Reuters) - Will Smith gate-crashing a wedding party or John Legend and Alicia Keys serenading a woman at a launderette are just some of the reasons Apple Inc hopes viewers will pay for Apple Music as it launches new show "Carpool Karaoke: The Series."

 Following the June launch of "Planet of the Apps," Apple's second premium video series will debut on Aug.
 8, with hopes that a recognizable show and slew of A-list celebrities will help the world's largest technology company stand out in a saturated television market.